Traditional English Summer Village Fetes in the West Country

 Munchkins Miniature Shetland Pony Summer Fair

-Set up three years ago and now with Charitable status, Munchkins rescues abandoned, abused and neglected Shetland ponies to a sanctuary in East Devon.
+Set up in 2013, Munchkins rescues abandoned, abused and neglected Shetland ponies to a sanctuary in East Devon.
 It’s heart breaking to hear some of the circumstances that these adorable little animals find themselves in and you really have to wonder that humans can be so cruel.

 Munchkins Shetland Pony Summer Fair